 Manager, Statistical Services at QST Consultations, Allendale, Michigan

-- Professional Master of Science, industrial mathematics; Michigan State University
+- Professional M.S., industrial mathematics; Michigan State University

 After Armstrong got his master’s degree, he went to work for QST, which helps companies research and develop new drugs by planning how to collect medical data and analyze it.
 Armstrong manages five employees who work with statistics and figures out how to get projects done on time.
 Much of his job is writing computer programs to sort out the findings of studies.
 “Math is inherent in what we do in a lot of things,” Armstrong says.
 At Grand Valley he learned how to write proofs, which is sort of like writing software, because he has to plan where he’s going to end up and sometimes works backwards.